Post Traumatic Migraine Lawyer in Wisconsin

 Triggers

-It is also commonly thought that certain things can
+It is also commonly thought that certain things can Trigger

-Migraine.
-A
+a Migraine.
+A Trigger

-is defined as something that increases the probability of a
+is defined as something that increases the probability of a migraine

 attack in the 48 hours preceding the Migraine.
 Common triggers include chocalate, red wine, menstruation, alcohol, aged cheeses, fruits, etc.

-International Headache Society
+NOTE: The International Headache Society

 recommends that Migraine sufferers keep an Aura Journal to record their experiences in the hours and minutes leading up to a Migraine.
 An Aura Journal helps the patient’s physician to distinguish from Aura, Premonitory Symptoms, and Triggers.